Best Nuzlocke Starters for Every Generation (Gen 1–9)

 Don't rely on one mon

 The starter's job is to survive long enough for you to build a team.
-Once you have 4+ viable Pokémon, the starter becomes an anchor, not the whole strategy.
+Once you have 4+ viable POKEMON, the starter becomes an anchor, not the whole strategy.
+Over-reliance on your starter is the most common reason experienced players lose mid-run.

 Pre-plan your route catches before the run starts.
-Knowing your coverage gaps ahead of each gym prevents avoidable losses.
+Knowing your coverage gaps ahead of each gym prevents avoidable losses by ensuring you always have the right type available for each major battle.

 FAQ